TabularEditor/TabularEditorDocs/onboarding/migrate-from-desktop.md

 ### How to modify the DAX expression of multiple measures

-Tabular Editor 3 allows you to select multiple measures in order to create a [DAX Script](xref:dax-scripts), which lets you modify the DAX expression and various properties of all selected measures at once.
+Tabular Editor 3 allows you to select multiple measures in order to create a **DAX Script**, which lets you modify the DAX expression and various properties of all selected measures at once.

 To create a DAX script based on existing measures, simply select the measures in the **TOM Explorer** (hold down the CTLR key to select multiple objects or hold down the SHIFT key to select a range of objects).
 Then, right click and hit **Script DAX**.